What is De Quervain’s Release?

 De Quervain’s syndrome is a condition that affects the tendons of the hand, specifically in the thumb.
-Tendons are tough, sinewy tissues that are responsible for helping your hands move.
+Tendons are tough, sinewy tissues that are responsible for helping your hands move are some of the symptoms of De Quervian’s.
 They act as a mechanism between the muscles and bones and run through the “tunnel” in the wrist.
 When the tendons swell and become too enlarged, it can cause pain and difficulty while moving the hand.

 De Quervain’s release is a surgical procedure that can treat de Quervain’s syndrome and relieve symptoms.
 It works by opening the sheath and other tissues that cover the tendons near the base of the